joshuamaciak/hairs-your-answer/faq.markdown

 - Medical therapy – Topical Treatments that are FDA approved (medication) currently available for female pattern hair loss.
 - Hair Transplant Surgery - Modern surgical techniques have made transplantation for females a viable treatment option providing they are qualified candidates and have realistic expectations.
 - Hair Replacement Hair Systems - Modern forms of hair additions have also made recent improvements in simulating a natural appearance.
 A consultation with a skilled specialist to discuss your options is advised.

+If you are experiencing the devastating effects of hair loss and would like to learn about the latest treatment options that are available to you, please **call us at [814.454.4001](tel:814-454-4001)** to set up a free, confidential hair loss consultation.